-- Individual advising with First Gen mentors
+- individual advising with First Gen mentors

-- One-on-one transition support
+- one-on-one transition support

-- Connections with Student Services (disability services, counselling, peer services, testing services, adaptive technology, Crown Ward supports and more)
+- connections with Student Services (disability services, counselling, peer services, testing services, adaptive technology, Crown Ward supports and more)

-- Information and referral to other college resources and academic supports
+- information and referral to other college resources and academic supports

 - First Gen newsletters to keep you informed

-- Information on bursaries, financial aid and employment on campus
+- information on bursaries, financial aid and employment on campus

-- Social events and networking opportunities
+- social events and networking opportunities

-- Free workshops (online and in person)
+- free workshops (online and in person)

 Application deadline for the First Generation bursary is the last business day in January.
 Applications will be accepted in the Financial Aid office throughout the fall semester.
 For other information regarding the bursary as well as a link to download it, visit our financial bursaries section.
 The First Generation bursary is not guaranteed and is very competitive; we encourage students to look at other awards, scholarships and bursaries as well.
-Contact your First Gen mentor for information on bursary and awards workshops, or one-on-one appointments to assist in completing your applications.
+Contact your student advisor for information on bursary and awards workshops, or one-on-one appointments to assist in completing your applications.